shinzlet/oildrop/README.md

 - `code_editor.js`: Allows indenting and un-indenting in Oildrop's code editor.
 - `manage.js`: Implements data management functions and connects them to the `Import / Export Data` page (accessible via Oildrop's settings).

+Additionally, feel free to make sure that the HTML and CSS do not reference any remote files.
+As far as I'm aware, HTML and CSS cannot be used maliciously when only local assets are used, which is the case in Oildrop.

 This should be enough help to get started, but I hope to make a full walkthrough of the source code soon.
+If you have any questions, feel free to open an issue!

 ## Development
 Oildrop is written in plain HTML and JavaScript, but uses sass to accelerate styling.